NASA-IMPACT/veda-ingest-ui/README.md

 This will start the app and make it available at <http://localhost:3000/>.

+To bypass the cognito login, set the `NEXT_PUBLIC_DISABLE_AUTH` environment variable to true.
+This variable is als leveraged for Playwright testing.

 ## Configuring the Validation Form

 The fields in the Validation Form are configured by a combination of the json schema in the [jsonschema.json file](src/data/jsonschema.json) and the UI Schema in the [uischema.json file](src/data/uischema.json).
 To modify fields in the form, a developer must update the json schema to include the proper JSON schema data fields and then modify the ui Schema to have any new or renamed fields in the desired location.